 - Inadequate highway information to validate your planning application

 These are all common reasons for the refusal of a planning application or that may prevent its implementation.
-Sanderson Associates address these matters on a daily basis, providing transport consultancy services to our Clients with satisfactory solutions in over 97% of projects we were appointed on for our clients.
+Sanderson Associates address these matters on a daily basis, providing transport consultancy services to our Clients.

 Solutions to Transportation Planning Matters

 Often the provision of empirical information such as radar speed data or traffic surveys linked to the correct interpretation of the appropriate national standards can resolve planning issues as may the use of computer swept path analysis of the proposed layout for service or emergency vehicle access.

 The provision of Travel Plans to encourage the use of sustainable modes of travel and improvements to pedestrian, cycle and public transport infrastructure can help to mitigate the impact of traffic congestion and are often accepted as part of a package of measures to reduce transport concerns related to new developments.

 Comparisons between existing, potential and proposed development traffic flows may provide data that indicates either a balance of traffic flows or levels that may not materially affect the operation of existing junctions and highway links.
 Computer modelling of priority junctions, traffic signals and roundabouts will determine their present operating capacity and will determine if there is any free capacity to accommodate an increase in demand from a new development.